 beleaguered daughter in law.

 Samantha Ruth Prabbu played the young Swathi.
 As is common in India she has a backup singer, Nutana Mohan taking care

 of the songs very well while Samantha lip synched and danced in some

 cases.
-First noticed her in"Eega "(most unusual story line involving a lover reincarnated as a housefly as her lover, but very popular).
-Samantha is bilingual in Telegu and Tamil and has won awards acting in both languages.
+First noticed Samantha in"Eega "(most unusual story line involving a lover reincarnated as a housefly as her lover, but very popular).
+Samantha is bilingual with Telegu and Tamil and has won awards acting in both languages.
 She has made money as a brand endorser and model and since 2012 has channeled much of her money through a charitable trust to help pay hospital bills for young children, pay for patient flights to the Taj Mahal and to meet film celebrities and boost awareness of haemophilia.
 She is a delight to watch.

 The story requires you to take a leap of faith, but if you are willing, either film will make you laugh and perhaps cry.
 It might also remind you of some older person who meant a lot to you.